-- Cell phones/smartwatches must be turned in to the homeroom teacher at the beginning of the day - Cell phones/smartwatches may not be kept in backpacks, lockers, desks, lunches, jackets or uniform pockets - The cell phone/smartwatch must have student identification on it - Students may not use cell phones/smartwatches to take photographs, download pornographic or other inappropriate material - Cell phones/smartwatches may not be used to send text messages or other communication during the school day.
+- Cell phones/smartwatches/earbuds must be turned off and turned in to the school office at the beginning of the day - Devices are to remain off until the student leaves campus either in their parent/guardian's car, or once they depart from the Park Avenue exit as a walker. - Cell phones/smartwatches/earbuds may not be kept in backpacks, lockers, desks, lunches, jackets or uniform pockets - The cell phone/smartwatch/earbuds must have student identification on it - Students may not use cell phones/smartwatches to take photographs, download pornographic or other inappropriate material - Cell phones/smartwatches may not be used to send text messages or other communication during the school day.